 Sitagliptin is modestly dialyzable.
 In clinical studies, approximately 13.5% of the dose was removed over a 3-to 4-hour hemodialysis session.
 Prolonged hemodialysis may be considered if clinically appropriate.
 It is not known if sitagliptin is dialyzable by peritoneal dialysis.

 Overdose of metformin hydrochloride has occurred, including ingestion of amounts greater than 50 grams.
 Hypoglycemia was reported in approximately 10% of cases, but no causal association with metformin hydrochloride has been established.
-Lactic acidosis has been reported in approximately 32% of metformin overdose cases [see WARNINGS AND PRECAUTIONS].
+Lactic acidosis has been reported in approximately 32% of metformin overdose cases [see Use In Specific Populations].
 Metformin is dialyzable with a clearance of up to 170 mL/min under good hemodynamic conditions.
 Therefore, hemodialysis may be useful for removal of accumulated drug from patients in whom metformin overdosage is suspected.

 JANUMET XR is contraindicated in patients with: